 Here are the finished Autumn botanical prints made into wall charts hanging in my living room!
 Of course, you can just print the Autumn botanicals prints and frame them.
 Feel free to use them any way you wish!
 Below is a closer look at Volume I.

-Again, you can find these new Autumn botanical prints in my FREE Printable Library for email subscribers!
-You can always access the library by clicking the center Printables photo on my blog home page!
+Again, you can find these new Autumn botanical prints in my FREE Printable Library!
+You can always access the library by clicking the Printables photo on my blog home page!